World Chess Day: Meet Kevin Goh, Singapore's Chairman Of The Chessboard

 He da man

-Kevin is the first Singaporean chess grandmaster since 1999 (we've only had three previously!), and one of only 1,700 grandmasters in the world.
+Kevin holds the title of being the first Singaporean chess grandmaster since 1999 (we've only had three previously!), and is one of only 1,700 grandmasters in the world.
 He is a seven-time national champion and a three-time SEA games medal winner.

 His interest in the game started because his primary school was famous for its chess club.
 Thanks to the teacher-in-charge, the school’s chess club was among the best in Singapore.
 He finished 3rd in his first-ever tournament, the National Schools Under-10 championships.